-Due to Department for Education and Child Development policy we are not able to issue paracetamol.
+Due to Department for Education policy we are not able to issue paracetamol.
 Students may carry and administer their own.
 Please ensure that the school has names and phone numbers for emergency contacts.

-Extreme Hot Weather Policy -Third Consecutive day over 38 degrees.
+Extreme Hot Weather Policy - Third Consecutive day over 36 degrees

-When the estimated maximum temperature for the Adelaide Metropolitan Areas, as announced on radio at 7:00am or Channel 7 Sunrise program, is 38 degrees or above for the third consecutive day in a school week, students in Years, 8, 9 and 10 who have written permission can be dismissed at the beginning of lunch.
+When the estimated maximum temperature for the Adelaide Metropolitan Areas, as announced on radio at 7:00am or morning TV news, is 36 degrees or above for the third consecutive day in a school week, families can opt to keep students in Years 8-10 home for the day.
+Year 11 & 12 students are expected to attend each day.
+On days when the expected temperature is forecast to be 40° or over families can opt to keep students home for the day.